aya-rs/book/docs/book/start/logging-packets.md

 1. Read the Ethertype field to check if we have an IPv4 packet.
 1. Read the IPv4 Source Address from the IP header

-To do this efficiently we'll add a dependency on `memoffset = "0.6"` in our `Cargo.toml`
+To do this efficiently we'll add a dependency on `memoffset = "0.6"` in our `myapp-ebpf/Cargo.toml`

 !!! tip "Reading Fields Using `offset_of!`"